turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail.md

   kms_key_id is null;
 ```

-### List of cloud trails which stores logs in publicly accessible S3 buckets
+### List of trails which stores logs in publicly accessible S3 buckets

 ```sql
 select